xpherechain/docs.x-phere.com/docs/references/xphere-rpc.md

 ## Names that are not RPC methods {#not-methods}

-An earlier version of this page listed the methods below.
-They are **not** registered on XPHERE nodes: every one returns `-32601`.
-If you copied them, replace them with the method in the right-hand column.
+These names appear in tooling and in documentation ported from other chains, but they are **not** registered on XPHERE nodes — every one returns `-32601`.
+Use the method in the right-hand column instead.

 | Name | Status | Use instead |
 |------|--------|-------------|